zhaaaa7/javascript/ajax.md

   ....deal with jsonResponse
   //This is an object that contains the information we requested from the API and we can use that information on our website.
 });
-//Because the .json() method takes some time to implement, it returns a Promise that will eventually resolve with the desired JSON object.
-We will then chain another .then() method call to use the converted response object.
-We return response.json().
+//Because the .json() method takes some time to implement,
+//it returns a Promise that will eventually resolve with the desired JSON object.
+//We will then chain another .then() method call to use the converted response object: response.json().
 ```